 Veterans Benefit from Nature’s Power to Heal and Teach

-Programs help military veterans adjust to civilian life through on-the job training and outdoor activities.
+The Takeaway: Programs help military veterans adjust to civilian life through on-the job training and outdoor activities.

 Transitioning from the dangers of military service to the stresses of civilian life and employment can be daunting.
 Numerous studies document the healing benefits of outdoor activities.
 NOAA puts this information to good use by collaborating with other organizations to provide programs that offer opportunities to enjoy nature, work outdoors, and contribute to meaningful projects.